GandaFixe/PUC4/README.md

 The bot is developed in python with the discord.py rewrite version

-The invite discord bot invite link is https://discord.com/api/oauth2/authorize?client_id=733726220444762143&permissions=8&scope=bot
+The discord bot invite link is https://discord.com/api/oauth2/authorize?client_id=733726220444762143&permissions=8&scope=bot

 This discord bot is my first one and I'm still working on it